Mobile: 0414 585 595

 Practical 7 step guide to stop anxiety attacks (easy self-hypnosis instructions)

-• continue to define yourself by past anxious memories or
+• continue to define yourself by past anxious feelings or

 • create calmness you desire for yourself in the future